icl-utk-edu/hpfft/README.md

 ~~~

 where `library` has to be replaced by one of the nine available libraries, provided user has it installed.
+Once a parallel FFT library has been correctly integrated to heFFTe, running these benchmarks should report a correct validation output.

 Documentation